Our Favorite Worker Survey Question for Supply Chains

 When global companies are inundated with supplier information and data and looking to focus on one key data point—we always recommend focusing on worker NPS.

-Labor Solutions’ new survey reporting tool provides clear comparable results for NPS.
+Labor Solutions’ survey reporting tool provides clear comparable results for NPS.

 Like our other question types, WOVO eNPS score instantly provides a change value from the previous time asked in the series of surveys and charts can be viewed as a proportion stacked bar, count bar, and automatic over time when applicable.